dlr-eoc/prosEO/deploy/infrastructure/README.md

 ====================================

 Note: This example deployment uses the Ansible deployment method for the IONOS Cloud Service.
-An example for an OpenStack Terraform deployment will be added later.

 # Prerequisites